m3ssap0/CTF-Writeups/FireShell CTF 2019/Vice/README.md

 print serialize(new SHITS);
 ```

 At this point, another check present in the script must be bypassed.
-The secondo checks is referred to the file extension; in particular, the extension `.php` will be blocked.
+The second checks is referred to the file extension; in particular, the extension `.php` will be blocked.

-Luckily, the check is performed via `strpos` and there is a well-known strange behavior, based on which double URL-encoded chars are not considered by `strpos` but are considered valid by **curl** ([https://bugs.php.net/bug.php?id=76671&edit=1](https://bugs.php.net/bug.php?id=76671&edit=1)).
+Luckily, the check is performed via `strpos` and there is a well-known strange behavior, based on which double URL-encoded chars are not considered by `strpos` but are considered valid by *curl* ([https://bugs.php.net/bug.php?id=76671&edit=1](https://bugs.php.net/bug.php?id=76671&edit=1)).
 So it is sufficient to replace the `.` char with `%252e`.

 ```php
 class SHITS{